FAQ: Chinese Website Fonts & Character Sets

 Example: font:normal 12px/180% "宋体";

-Some Traditional Chinese websites specify the general Song (宋體) font family as well.
-Most specifically name a Song font from Microsoft, 新細明體, and/or its predecessor 細明體, often but not always using their English font names, "PMingLiU" and "MingLiU".
-Although PMingLiU and MingLiU are not on Macs and most other operating systems, when those systems automatically choose their own fallback the layout is not affected.
-But because MingLiU does not offer proportional Western characters, even 100% Chinese sites using MingLiU often also specify a Western font family to ensure that numbers and letters look their best, as in the third example below.
+Traditional Chinese websites often specify only the general Song (宋體) font family as well.
+But in these markets this font family is more often known as Ming (明體), and many sites specifically name a font from Microsoft, 新細明體, and/or its predecessor 細明體, often but not always using their English font names, "PMingLiU" and "MingLiU".
+Although PMingLiU and MingLiU are not on Macs and most other operating systems, those systems will automatically choose their own fallback so the layout is not affected.
+Because one of those two fonts, MingLiU, does not offer proportional Western characters, even 100% Chinese sites using MingLiU often also specify a Western font family to ensure that numbers and letters look their best, as in the third example below.

 Example: font-family:"宋體";